Car Track Days

 Drivers may book a garage as an optional add on at the time of booking.
 If a driver has not hired a garage they must park on the opposite side of the paddock, keeping garage bays clear for those who have booked.
 Reserved Garages will be marked by a sign on the door of the garage.

-No vehicle can be left overnight within the garage without prior written agreement of SCL.
-For the avoidance of doubt any vehicles left with agreement shall be at the owners and not SCL’s risk.
+No vehicle may be left overnight within the garage without our prior written agreement and with the appropriate risk assessment completed and accepted by us.
+For the avoidance of doubt any vehicles we agree can be left, are left at the owner’s own risk.

 INSURANCE

-It should be noted that standard insurance will not cover track day driving.
-Drivers should make their own arrangements for accident cover.
+It should be noted that standard road insurance will not cover Track Day driving.
+Drivers must make their own arrangements for accident cover.

 PHOTOGRAPHY AND FILMING

-Drivers agree to use images and footage responsibly.
-Any images taken at the track day should be strictly for personal use only and not used for any commercial purposes, including on board cameras.
-If such images include imagery of an accident such images/footage shall be made available to SCL and drivers agree not to post such images/footage on social media sites, including, but not limited to, You Tube and Facebook.
+• Drivers agree to use images and footage responsibly.
+Any images taken at the Track Day should be strictly for personal use only and not used for any commercial purposes, including on board cameras.
+If such images include imagery of an accident, such images/footage shall be made available to us and drivers agree not to post such images/footage on social media sites, including, but not limited to, X, You Tube and Facebook.

-Drivers using cameras must complete a form obtained at signing on and have the equipment checked by a member of the Safety Team.
+• Drivers using cameras must complete a form obtained at sign on and have the equipment checked by a member of our Safety Team.
 Only bolt on mounting systems designed specifically for the purpose and not suction or other temporary mountings must be used.
-Under no circumstances must Helmet Cams be used.
+Under no circumstances must helmet cameras be used.
 Drones are also expressly forbidden.

 PAYMENT TERMS, BOOKINGS, CANCELLATIONS AND REFUNDS